-Post Graduate Diploma in Management Programme (PGDM)
+Post Graduate Programme in Management

-The flagship programme of the Institute is the two-year full-time Post Graduate Diploma in Management (PGDM) programme which was launched in 1994 after obtaining AICTE approval.
+The flagship programme of the Institute is the two-year full-time Post Graduate programme in Management which was launched in 1994 after obtaining AICTE approval.
 This programme has been drawn up, keeping the youths of the North East Region in mind and the changing requirements of management education in the global context.
 We are very happy to report that this programme has been running very successfully and has attained a high level of acceptance amongst Indian industry.

-Salient Features of PGDM Programme:
+Salient Features of the Management Programme

-The AIM two-year Post Graduate programme is one of the most unique and innovative PGDM programmes in the country.
+The AIM two-year Post Graduate programme is one of the most unique and innovative Management programmes in the country.
 It has introduced courses and programmes which are now being emulated by many leading institutes of the country.
 The highlights are:

 Trimester system of education: